 Frequently Asked Questions

-What do I cook for The Dish?
+What should I cook for The Dish?

-For dessert, fresh fruit and fruit-based desserts are always popular.
+Desserts: Fresh fruit and fruit-based desserts are always popular.

 What is an easy way for my group to cook 40 meals?